-Sayers gets another ovation as Bears kick off celebration
+Gale Sayers gets ovation at Bears’ 100th anniversary event

 “Life is a gift from God.
 And what we do with it, he’s going to give back to you,” Ditka said.
 “I’m hoping he’ll give me a few more years around, and I’ll try to do the best I can with it.”

-For Gary Fencik, the two-time Pro Bowl safety who played on the Super Bowl championship team, being a part of an event like this is special.
-He is from Chicago and holds Bears season tickets.
+Gary Fencik, the two-time Pro Bowl safety who played on the Super Bowl championship team, said the event is special.
+He’s from Chicago and holds Bears season tickets.

 Jim McMahon, the “Punky QB” on the ’85 team, called Chicago “a special place.”